Sydney Gay and Lesbian Mardi Gras: 1980 to 1999

-In 1988, Aboriginal Australian dancer Malcolm Cole (1949-1995), in collaboration with artist Panos Couros, enacted the story of the First Fleet, with himself as Captain Cook – the first ever Aboriginal float entry in the parade.
+In 1988, Aboriginal Australian dancers Malcolm Cole (1949-1995) and Rodney Junga-Williams (1962-2011), in collaboration with artist Panos Couros, enacted the story of the First Fleet, with Cole as Captain Cook, and Junga-Williams as Joseph Banks – the first ever Aboriginal float entry in the parade.
 A boatful of black sailors was pulled by a white man, with this leading float commemorating 218 years after Cook's landing and claim on the land.
+Cole died of HIV/AIDS, and in 2024 his twin brother Robert recreated his costume in order to march again in the parade to commemorate his life.

 Criticism of the Sydney Mardi Gras was perhaps at its strongest during the early years of the AIDS crisis, and flared again when in 1994 the national broadcaster ABC telecast the parade for the first time.

 In 1996 there was criticism over the inclusion of bisexuals and heterosexuals as members of the Sydney Gay and Lesbian Mardi Gras.
 It was claimed that the subsequent requirement for those people to correctly answer specific questions, created two classes of membership – namely (1) gays, lesbians and transgender people and (2) bisexuals and heterosexuals.

 In 1997 a small group of people who were part of the 1978 events contributed to planning the commemoration of the 20th anniversary of the Sydney Mardi Gras parade in 1998.
 This group became known as the 78ers and has led each year's Mardi Gras parade since 1998.